howard-haowen/blog.ai/_posts/draft-IOL.md

 The whole point of the competition is not so much the scope of linguistic knowledge one has as the analytic ability of accounting for the systematic patterns buried in the data.
 The  process is actually quite similar to solving programming problems on [LeetCode](https://leetcode.com).

-Take this problem set from the 2018 competition for instance.
+Take this problem set from the 16th International Science Olympiad for instance.

+, which happens to be relevant to one of my favorite research topics.
+The problem set comes from Terêna

 [problem](https://ioling.org/booklets/iol-2018-indiv-prob.en.pdf)